Harby, Leicestershire

 Harby is an English village and a former civil parish, now in the parish of Clawson, Hose and Harby, in the Melton district, in the county of Leicestershire.
 It lies in the Vale of Belvoir, 9.4 mi north of Melton Mowbray and 13.9 mi west-south-west of Grantham.
 Although in Leicestershire, the county town of Leicester is further – 21.4 mi – than Nottingham – 15.7 mi.
 The village lies on the south side of the Grantham Canal.
 Belvoir Castle, 6 mi to the north-east, is conspicuous on the horizon.

 Location and governance

 The population in 2001/2002 was listed as 864 individuals, with 698 on the electoral register and 376 houses.
 This increased at the 2011 census to 931 and was estimated in 2016 to be 877.

-Harby is in the Rutland and Melton constituency; the current MP is the Conservative Edward Argar.
+Harby is in the Melton and Syston constituency; the current MP is the Conservative Edward Argar.
 It shares its civil parish council with Long Clawson and Hose.
 In local government it comes under Melton Borough Council and Leicestershire County Council.

 There are similarly named villages: Harby in Nottinghamshire, Hårby in Denmark and in Sweden.